farisachugthai/ipython/docs/source/config/integrating.rst

 Tab completion
 ==============
+.. todo:: Come back to this section.

+   It's so underdocumented I genuinely don't understand what it's referring to.
+   Like define a method on my objects?
+How does the InteractiveShell interface with it?
+   What do you mean the subscript expression obj[key]?

+   So if my object is a dict then I can customize how it completes?

+   Why?

+   Why is this type specific???

 To change the attributes displayed by tab-completing your object, define a ``__dir__(self)`` method for it.
 For more details, see the documentation of the built-in `dir() function <http://docs.python.org/library/functions.html#dir>`_.

+.. also yo what the hell are the 2 lines above.
+That's true of any object that has literally no relevance to IPython any more than Monty Python does.

 You can also customise key completions for your objects, e.g. pressing tab after ``obj["a``.
 To do so, define a method ``_ipython_key_completions_()``, which